Bridgeton Office

 For many out-of-state drivers, the biggest question they have about receiving a New Jersey traffic ticket is: Will my ticket affect my driving record in my state?
 In the vast majority of cases, the answer is yes.
 All but five states are members of the Interstate Driver License Compact, and this agreement ensures that drivers who receive out-of-state tickets will still receive points on their driving records.
 As New Jersey traffic ticket attorneys, we regularly represent residents of New York, Pennsylvania, Delaware, and other states, and we can handle your traffic ticket case regardless of where you live.

 Have you received a traffic ticket in New Jersey?
 Are you facing consequences as the result of a failure to appear?
-To discuss your situation with a New Jersey traffic ticket lawyer in confidence, call 877-435-6371 or request a free consultation online now.
+To discuss your situation with an NJ traffic ticket attorney in confidence, call 877-435-6371 or request a free consultation online now.

 Potentially, yes.
 Auto insurance companies increase drivers’ rates based on their accumulated points and the specific traffic violations for which they get convicted.
 So, if your New Jersey traffic ticket lawyer negotiates a plea deal for a reduced charge or obtain a not-guilty verdict in court, you could potentially save yourself several hundred dollars per year.